President Obama urges civility in public discourse.

 I was waiting for the parade of nations to come by.

-Wait just a second now.
+Wait, just a second now.

-What when was the sermon?
+When was the sermon?

 Who gave the sermon?